ummel/fusionModel/README.md

 “insulation” and “aircon” – do not include the nearest neighbors step.
 This is because they are categorical variables being fused on their own.
-In this case, fusionModel uses the LightGBM model’s predicted class probabilities to simulate the fused value, rather than kNN (as is done for the continuous variables).
+In this case, fusionModel uses the LightGBM model’s predicted class probabilities to simulate the fused value, rather than *k*-nearest neighbors (as is done for the continuous variables).

 Let’s look at the the recipient dataset’s fused/simulated variables.
-Note that your results will look different, because each call to `fuse()` generates a new, probabilistic set of outcomes.
+Note that your results will look different, because each call to `fuse()` generates a unique, probabilistic set of outcomes.

 ``` r
 head(sim)